vincentstradic/kmwebproject/content/post/postnine.md

 +++

 Today I have a different story for you.
 It's also about fake documents, but this time Wari made them.
-The story is told in three small acts:
+The story is told in three acts:

 <!--more-->